foundeo/cfdocs/guides/en/new.md

     pet = new "#path2component#"( breed="pitbull", name="hank" );

 Any of the script functions implemented as a cfc can be instantiate using the new operator.

+CF2018 New Operator Additions

+CF2018+ Added support for creating Java objects using the `new` keyword, as well as components by path.

+    pet = new component("node.animals.Dog");

+To create a new instance of a Java object in CF2018+ you can use:

+    map = new java("java.util.HashMap");